Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Wrestler in All of Us: During his boss fight, he'll perform a belly-to-belly suplex on Kiryu if he grabs him and he doesn't escape in time.

 - Later in the story, he stages a wrestling match with Kiryu to cheer up Taichi.
-As Ricky Mask, he uses a completely different fighting style from his usual more karate-based one.
-Instead he focuses entirely on pro wrestling techniques: He'll pull off frankensteiners, jumping tornado DDT's, shining wizards, and a frog splash on Kiryu if you're not careful.
+As Ricky Mask, he uses a completely different fighting style from his usual refined street fighting skills.
+Instead he focuses entirely on pro wrestling techniques with a heavy lucha libre influence: He'll use frankensteiners, jumping tornado DDT's, shining wizards, and a frog splash.

 Voiced by: Daisuke Miyakawa